Lowering the Cost of Artificial Insemination

 $500 HSG test + $450 Saline Ultrasound

-I didn’t have this done for IUI #1 or IUI #2 because I wanted to have affordable IUI cycles.
+I didn’t have this done for IUI #1 or IUI #2 because I was focusing on lowering the cost of artificial insemination.
 I was, however, going to opt-in if I had 3 unsuccessful IUIs.

 $135 HCG trigger shot